Posts tagged ‘Oral cancer’

 [2] Lachenmeier DW.
 Safety evaluation of topical applications of ethanol on the skin and inside the oral cavity.
 J Occup Med Toxicol 2008;3:26.

-Dentist Acworth: Top 4 Reasons Not to play hooky from Your Dental Cleanings
+Chamblee Dentist Near Me: Top 4 Reasons Not to play hooky from Your Dental Cleanings

 1. It’s an opportunity to check for Oral Cancer.
 You may or may not realize that you’re screened for oral cancer during your regular dental cleaning but you are.
 According to the Oral Cancer Foundation, an American dies of oral cancer every hour of every day.
 It’s a sad proposition, especially when you consider that it is highly curable with early diagnosis.